Tourism Recovery and Resilience - $7 million

-- Building Resilient Tourism Infrastructure - $5 M: Grants for impacted tourism businesses to build their resistance and aid their response to flooding and natural disasters through innovative solutions and bespoke engineering solutions.
+- Building Resilient Tourism Infrastructure - $4.48 million: Grants for impacted tourism businesses to build their resistance and aid their response to flooding and natural disasters through innovative solutions and bespoke engineering solutions

-- Regional Tourism Product, Experience and Infrastructure Platform - $1 M: To diversify the tourism offering in impacted areas by mapping existing tourism products, experiences and infrastructure against natural disaster metrics and identifying gaps for development to make the local industry more resilient.
+- Regional Tourism Product, Experience and Infrastructure Platform - $1 million: To diversify the tourism offering in impacted areas by mapping existing tourism products, experiences and infrastructure against natural disaster metrics and identifying gaps for development to make the local industry more resilient

-- Tourism Business Resilience Program - $0.8 M: To help tourism businesses respond to the unique challenges and help them plan for and recover from natural disasters.
+- Tourism Industry Resilience Program - $1.07 million: To help tourism businesses respond to the unique challenges and help them plan for and recover from natural disasters

-- Solving Disaster Resilience Challenges with Open Innovation - $0.2 M: to find solutions for disaster risk and resilience issues likely to impact the tourism industry in the three most impacted regions of Brisbane, Sunshine Coast and Gold Coast.
+- Solving Disaster Resilience Challenges with Open Innovation - $450,000: To find solutions for disaster risk and resilience issues likely to impact the tourism industry in the three most impacted regions of Brisbane, Sunshine Coast and Gold Coast

 Department of Tourism, Innovation and Sport

-Tourism businesses in the 37 LGAs activated for assistance following the Central, Southern and Western Queensland Rainfall and Flooding, Ex-Tropical Cyclone Seth and South East Queensland Rainfall and Flooding events.
+Tourism businesses in the Local Government Areas (LGAs) activated for assistance following the Central, Southern and Western Queensland Rainfall and Flooding, Ex-Tropical Cyclone Seth, South East Queensland Rainfall and Flooding, and Southern Queensland Flooding events.

-Jointly funded (50:50) by the Queensland and Australian Governments under Category D of the Disaster Recovery Funding Arrangements (DRFA).
+$7 million jointly funded (50:50) by the Queensland and Australian Governments under Category C of the Disaster Recovery Funding Arrangements (DRFA).